Basics of figure drawing and pose references

 Sitting pose, leaning on both elbows

-For poses lying down, the bodyweight is mainly shifted where the body touches the floor or ground.
-Equally, however, in these poses, there are very often many body parts that remain free to move.
+For poses lying down, the body weight is shifted where the body touches the floor or ground.
+In these poses, there are very often many body parts that remain free to move.

 Pose lying on the side, leaning on one elbow

-Action poses can be dynamic poses of any activity like dancing, fighting, jumping or more.
-When drawing these poses we should make sure that (depending on the pose) only parts of the body or the whole body are dynamic.
+Action poses can be dynamic poses of any activity like dancing, fighting, jumping, or more.
+When drawing these poses we should make sure that only parts of the body or the whole body are dynamic.

-In addition, among the dynamic poses there are also those in which the body weight is not shifted to a specific part of the body.
-In this case, the blue and red markings in the reference drawings are missing.
+Among the dynamic poses, there are also those in which the body weight is not shifted to a specific part of the body.
+In this case, the blue and red lines in the reference drawings are missing.

 Jumping pose, legs tightened